 Registration is required to attend this workshop.
 Space may be limited, and you are advised to register early.
 The link to the registration form will appear on this page approximately 10 weeks before the workshop.
 To submit your name for consideration, please register and await confirmation of your acceptance before booking your travel.

-Yehuda Afek (Tel Aviv University), Christian Badertscher (University of Edinburgh), Eli Ben-Sasson (Technion - Israel Institute of Technology), Amey Bhangale (The Weizmann Institute of Science), Dan Boneh (Stanford University), Joseph Bonneau (NYU), Jonathan Bootle (IBM Research- Zurich), Benedikt Bünz (Stanford University), Jing Chen (Stony Brook University and Algorand Inc.), Alessandro Chiesa (UC Berkeley), Vincent Danos (CNRS), Primavera De Filippi (CNRS), Stefan Dziembowski (University of Warsaw), Ittay Eyal (Technion), Eli Gafni (UCLA), Chaya Ganesh (Aarhus University), Sergey Gorbunov (University of Waterloo), Prahladh Harsha (TIFR), Justin Holmgren (Princeton University), Stephanie Hurder (Prysm Group), David Jefferson (Lawrence Livermore Natonal Laboratory), Konstantin Kakaes (MIT Technology Review), Yael Kalai (MSR), Jiasun Li (George Mason University), Michael Luby (ICSI), Giulio Malavolta (Friedrich-Alexander University (Erlangen-Nürnberg)), Dahlia Malkhi (Calibra), David Mazières (Stanford University), Tal Moran (IDC Herzliya), Yaacov Nissim Kobliner (Georgetown University), Claudio Orlandi (Aarhus University), Sunoo Park (Massachusetts Institute of Technology), Rafael Pass (Cornell University), Oxana Poburinnaya (Boston University), Alex Psomas (Carnegie Mellon University), Omer Reingold (Stanford University), Amit Sahai (UCLA), Elaine Shi (Cornell University), Clara Shikhelman (Tel Aviv University), Eran Tromer (Tel Aviv University), Peter Van Valkenburgh (Coin Center), Muthuramakrishnan Venkitasubramaniam (University of Rochester), Angela Walch (UCL), Mike Walfish (NYU), Eylon Yogev (Technion - Israel Institute of Technology), Vassilis Zikas (University of Edinburgh), Aviv Zohar (The Hebrew University of Jerusalem)
+Yehuda Afek (Tel Aviv University), Christian Badertscher (University of Edinburgh), Eliyahu Ben-Sasson (Technion - Israel Institute of Technology), Amey Bhangale (The Weizmann Institute of Science), Dan Boneh (Stanford University), Joseph Bonneau (NYU), Jonathan Bootle (IBM Research- Zurich), Benedikt Bünz (Stanford University), Jing Chen (Stony Brook University and Algorand Inc.), Alessandro Chiesa (UC Berkeley), Vincent Danos (CNRS), Primavera De Filippi (Harvard / CNRS), Stefan Dziembowski (University of Warsaw), Ittay Eyal (Technion), Eli Gafni (UCLA), Chaya Ganesh (Aarhus University), Sergey Gorbunov (University of Waterloo), Prahladh Harsha (TIFR), Justin Holmgren (Princeton University), Stephanie Hurder (Prysm Group), David Jefferson (Lawrence Livermore Natonal Laboratory), Konstantin Kakaes (MIT Technology Review), Yael Kalai (MSR), Jiasun Li (George Mason University), Michael Luby (ICSI), Giulio Malavolta (Friedrich-Alexander University (Erlangen-Nürnberg)), Dahlia Malkhi (Calibra), David Mazières (Stanford University), Tal Moran (IDC Herzliya), Yaacov Nissim Kobliner (Georgetown University), Claudio Orlandi (Aarhus University), Sunoo Park (Harvard/MIT), Rafael Pass (Cornell University), Oxana Poburinnaya (Boston University), Christos-Alexandros Psomas (Carnegie Mellon University), Omer Reingold (Stanford University), Amit Sahai (UCLA), Abhi Shelat (Northeastern), Elaine Shi (Cornell University), Clara Shikhelman (Tel Aviv University), Eran Tromer (Tel Aviv University), Peter Van Valkenburgh (Coin Center), Muthuramakrishnan Venkitasubramaniam (University of Rochester), Angela Walch (UCL), Michael Walfish (NYU), Nils Wernerfelt (Facebook), Eylon Yogev (Technion - Israel Institute of Technology), Vassilis Zikas (University of Edinburgh), Aviv Zohar (The Hebrew University of Jerusalem)